rdf-elixir/rdf-xml-ex/README.md

 ## Features

-- fully conforming RDF/XML implementation passing all of the official tests (apart from the currently unsupported features below)
+- fully conforming RDF/XML implementation passing all the official tests (apart from the currently unsupported features below)
 - reader/writer for [RDF.ex] with support for reading and writing to streams